 Noo Saro-Wiwa was brought up in England, but every summer she was dragged back to visit her father in Nigeria—a country she viewed as an annoying parallel universe where she had to relinquish all her creature comforts and sense of individuality.
 After her father, activist Ken Saro-Wiwa, was killed there, she didn’t return for several years.
-Recently, she decided to come to terms with the country her father given his life for.
+Then she decided to come to terms with the country her father given his life for.

-The author allows her love-hate relationship with Nigeria to flavor this thoughtful travel journal, lending it irony, wit and frankness.” —Kirkus Reviews
+“The author allows her love-hate relationship with Nigeria to flavor this thoughtful travel journal, lending it irony, wit and frankness.” —Kirkus Reviews